Appdynamics/hpopenview-alerting-extension/README.md

         ```
           #complete path to the binary or exe which includes the binary or exe.
 Use proper separators for Windows and Unix.
+For windows, escape the "\" char with another "\"
+          # For eg. "C:\\HP\\bin\\opcmsg"
           pathToExecutable: ""

-            # timeout in seconds to execute command
-            timeout: 10
+          #Message group for HP OpenView
+          msgGroup: "AppDynamics"

         ```